 Most people simply don’t clean their washing machine often enough.
-And, this is a big mistake.
+And this is a big mistake.
 Soap suds, residues and mineral deposits build up in a washing machine in each and every load.
 And unless you get rid of all this build-up, your washing machine will not run efficiently.
 Moreover, it will take you longer to wash your clothes as well.

-To clean top load washing machines, you will need white vinegar or bleach, toothbrush, baking soda and a microfiber cloth.
+To clean top load washing machines, you will need white vinegar or bleach, a toothbrush, baking soda and a microfiber cloth.
 The actual process of cleaning the appliance is pretty simple.
 Simply set your machine to wash the highest load at the longest wash cycle and hottest water temperature.
 As your machine runs, use the vinegar/bleach and baking soda and allow it to mix with the water.
 Allow this solution to soak and clean all internal nooks with your toothbrush.
 Drain out the water completely after some time and wipe down your appliance with the microfiber cloth.

 To clean front load washing machines, you will need white vinegar, a scrubbing sponge, baking soda and a microfiber cloth.
-Cleaning front load washing machines is also pretty simple.
+Cleaning front load washing machines are also pretty simple.
 All you have to do is remove all detachable parts of your appliance and soak them in a solution of vinegar and baking soda.
 Also, run your appliance at the hottest water and highest load setting and use this same solution for cleaning.
 Let the water run for about an hour before draining.
 Make sure to wipe down the insides with the microfiber cloth when you’re done.

 How to clean clothes dryers

-Clothes dryers, on the other hand, build-up lint and dust each time they are used.
-And unless you remove this build-up, your clothes dryer will run at a lower efficiency just like your washing machine.
+Clothes dryers, on the other hand, build up lint and dust each time they are used.
+And unless you remove this build-up, your clothes dryer will run at a lower efficiency, just like your washing machine.
 In addition to this, your laundry will take longer to dry.

 With a clothes dryer, you’ll also need to clean the hoses and the vent of the unit.
 To do this, use your vacuum cleaner to clear out large quantities of dust and lint.
 Be warned – there’ll be much more lint, dust and gunk than you expect!